The College of New Jersey Logo

 IMM Mini Courses

-Every semester, IMM offers a range of Mini Courses on specialized topics.
+Every semester, IMM offers Mini Courses on specialized topics.
 These small-format seminars meet four times during the semester and earn 0.25 units of elective credit.
 The topics are designed to provide a short introduction to a special topic or skill of interest to IMM students, and often explore innovative new areas of the IMM curriculum.
 Recent topics have included Casting 3D Printed Objects, Animation Drawing, 3D Texturing for Games, Introduction to Interaction Design (IxD), Twine Basics, and Composing Ambient Soundscapes.

 IMM Senior Thesis